Top 9 Venture Capital Firms for Clean Energy Startups

 8. Fledge

-Fledge is a global network of business accelerators that supports for-profit companies with a clear social or environmental mission.
-The firm provides hands-on guidance and mentorship alongside its capital investments.
+Based in Seattle, Fledge is a global network of business accelerators focused on supporting for-profit companies with a clear social or environmental mission.

 Founded: 2012